 Location: 1700 W Grand Ave, Chicago, IL 60622 (West Town)

 Uncle Mike’s is an all day breakfast place that prides itself in serving “the best damned marinated skirt steak” in Chicago.
 Imagine feasting on a fresh bowl of lugaw on a chilly night in Chicago.
 Perfect.

 Location: 111 1st Ave. (at 7th St.), New York, NY 10009 (East Village)

 Maharlika is an up and coming restaurant in New York that serves reinvented Filipino favorites.
 New York Times called this modern resto “an empire in the making” where diners can enjoy the best of both traditional and modern Pinoy creations.
-You’d be surprised that Maharlika’s main man behind those kitchen doors is a Dominican Chef named Miguel Trinidad; who gave a fresh take on what Filipino food is all about.
+You’d be surprised that Maharlika’s main man behind those kitchen doors is a Dominican Chef named Miguel Trinidad; who gives a fresh take on what Filipino food is all about.

 Bad Saint was famously awarded as the #2 best new restaurant in the US last year by Bon Appetit and has gained an enormous following since then.
 It’s owned by Filipino-American Chef Tom Cunanan, Genevieve Villamora, and Nick Pimentel who all shared the passion for their childhood favorites.
-Bestsellers include their ginormous ukoy and their adobong dilaw.
+Bestsellers include their ukoy and their adobong dilaw.

 Fun fact: They absolutely do not accept reservations.
 Consider yourself lucky if you score a spot at one of their 24 seats.

 Location: 201 First Avenue, New York, NY — 10003

 Jeepney is owned by the same people behind the equally famous Maharlika restaurant which is also in New York.
 It’s credited as one of the first to put Filipino food on the map with its unique take on the chori burger, boodle fights, and their tiki cocktails.